 The main event during this three-day excursion was a panel discussion—a partnered presentation between SFCM and 21st Century Fox—about gender and inclusion in the film music world (titled “Opportunity and Inclusion in the Future of Music and Media”) that took place Saturday, January 26 at 20th Century Fox Studios’ famed Newman Scoring Stage.
 The panel, moderated by Los Angeles Times classical music critic Mark Swed, comprised internationally acclaimed film composers David Newman, Laura Karpman, and Germaine Franco, as well as SFCM Technology and Applied Composition Executive Director MaryClare Brzytwa.

-“You can’t ask permission to do what you want to do with your creativity.”
+“You can’t ask permission to do what you want to do with your creativity,” she remarked.

 Laura Karpman, a longtime advocate for women in the industry, has also made it her mission to create a more diverse atmosphere among composers.